CRISTAL-3DSAM/HumanComparisonVarifolds/readme.md

-# Code for ECCV 2022 submission number 6963
+# Code for ECCV 2022 paper 3D Shape Sequence of Human Comparison and Classification  using Current and Varifolds

 ## Generating inner products over a motion (gram matrices).
 The code to generate gram hankel matrices can be found in gram_varifolds_motion.py.